-The following risk reduction information is intended to help mitigate the likelihood of perpetration, victimization or bystander inaction as it relates to sexual activity:
+The following risk reduction information is intended to help mitigate the likelihood of perpetration, victimization of bystander inaction as it relates to sexual activity:

-- If you find yourself in an uncomfortable sexual situation, these suggestions may help you reduce your risk: - Make your limits known before going too far. - You can withdraw consent to sexual activity at any time.
+- If you find yourself in an uncomfortable sexual situation, these suggestions may help you reduce your risk: - o Make your limits known before going too far. - O You can withdraw consent to sexual activity at any time.
 Do not be afraid to tell a sexual aggressor "NO" clearly and loudly. - Try to remove yourself from the physical presence of a sexual aggressor.
-Be direct as possible about wanting to leave the environment. - \circ $\,$ Grab someone nearby and ask them for help. - If you find yourself in the position of being the initiator of sexual behavior, these suggestions may help you to reduce your risk of being accused of sexual assault or another sexual crime: - \circ $\,$ Remember that you owe sexual respect to the other person. - Don't make assumptions about the other person's consent or about how far they are willing to go. - Remember that consent to one form of sexual activity does not necessarily imply consent to another form of sexual behavior. - If your partner expresses a withdrawal of consent, stop immediately. - Clearly communicate your sexual intentions so that the other person has a chance to clearly tell you their intentions. - Consider "mixed messages" a clear sign that the other person is uncomfortable with the situation and may not be ready to progress sexually. - Don't take advantage of someone who is incapacitated, even if they knowingly and intentionally put themselves in that state.
-Further, don't be afraid to step in if you see someone else trying to take advantage of a nearly incapacitated person. - Be aware of the signs of incapacitation, such as slurred speech, bloodshot eyes, vomiting, unusual behavior, passing out, staggering, etc. - It is also important to be aware of the warning signs of an abusive person.
-Some examples include: - Past abuse - Threats of violence or abuse - Breaking objects - Using force during an argument - Jealousy - Controlling behavior - Quick involvement - Unrealistic expectations - o Isolation - Blames others for problems - Hypersensitive

-- Cruelty to animals or children

-- "Playful" use of force during sex

-- Jekyll-and-Hyde personality
+Be direct as possible about wanting to leave the environment. - o Grab someone nearby and ask them for help. - If your find yourself in the position of being the initiator of sexual behavior, these suggestions may help you reduce your risk of being accused of sexual assault or another sexual crime: - o Remember that you owe sexual respect to the other person. - O Don't make assumptions about the other person's consent or about how far they are willing to go. - o Remember that consent to one form of sexual activity does not necessarily imply consent to another form of sexual behavior. - o If your partner expresses a withdrawal on consent, stop immediately. - o Clearly communicate your sexual intentions so that the other person has a chance to clearly tell you, their intentions. - Consider "mixed messages" a clear sign that the other person is uncomfortable with the situation and may not be ready to progress sexually. - On't take advantage of someone who is incapacitated, even if they knowingly and intentionally put themselves in that state.
+Further, don't be afraid to sept in if you see someone else trying to take advantage of a nearly incapacitated person. - o Be aware of the signs of incapacitation, such as slurred speech, bloodshot eyes, vomited, unusual behavior, passing out, staggering, etc. - It is also important to be aware of the warning signs of an abusive person.
+Some examples include: - Past abuse - Threats of violence or abuse - Breaking objects - o Using force during an argument - Jealousy - Controlling behavior - Ouick involvement - Unrealistic expectations - Isolation - o Blames others for problems - o Hypersensitive - o Cruelty to animals or children - o "Playful" use to force during sex - o Jekyll-and-Hyde personality